 Garnish: with an herb like mint or a slice of fruit or both!

 Note: Simple Syrup is just a combination of equal parts water and granulated sugar that is boiled to dissolve the sugar.
 It must be made ahead of time and cooled before making your cocktails.
 In a small saucepan, combine one cup water and one cup of sugar.
 Bring to a boil, stirring occasionally.
 Turn off heat and let the syrup cool before using in your drink.

 A life-long canner, city homesteader and graduate of the Master Food Preserver Program, Theresa Loe is passionate about taking the garden full circle (from seed, to table, to pantry) and capturing that seasonal, fresh-picked flavor with style.
-She is an award-winning garden writer for television and print media and one of the founding producers of Growing A Greener World.
+She is one of the founding producers of Growing A Greener World.
 Specializing in city homesteading, edible landscapes, school educational gardens and preserving the harvest, Theresa is all about gardening sustainably.
 You can read more about her preserving adventures at LivingHomegrown.com.
 Or watch the PBS episode we filmed on her city homestead.